RobertARandolph/AdmiralBumbleBee.com/_posts/2019-04-27-Mixing-music-in-Live.md

 * No surround support
 * Small Faders - Live's faders do support holding shift for fine tuning parameters, however the fader size is relatively small which necessitates hold shift for most fader movements (unless you mix like a mongoloid... like me).
-* Only balance - Live does not have a pan control.
+* ~~Only balance - Live does not have a pan control.
 It has _balance_.
 Balance changes the level of the left and right channels in proportion to each other.
 Pan allows you to change the output of any channel to any other channel.
-Pan and Balance are often used interchangeably and "Stereo Pan" or "Stereo Balance" being used in place of "Pan".
+Pan and Balance are often used interchangeably and "Stereo Pan" or "Stereo Balance" being used in place of "Pan".~~
+  * **EDIT** - Totally wrong there.
+Right click a balance control to switch to "Split stereo mode".
   * No surround pan either.
   * Likewise no width control.
 * No plugin display - Plugins are only displayed in the device area, which is _also_ the clip editing area.
 This makes mixing while composing a task compromised of many shift-tab keypresses.